AmolShelke2/anime-scroller/README.md

 # anime scroller

 A carousel created with React.js, Tailwindcss.
+It's created from scratch not use any external library.

+## Technologies
+- React.js
+- TailwindCSS.

 ## Getting Started with Create React App